marcizhu/microk8s-nas/README.md

 ### Multimedia

 - [Jellyfin](https://jellyfin.org): A library for all your videos, movies and series, allowing to watch them on you phone, smart TV, computer, etc.
-- [Prowlarr](https://prowlarr.org): An advanced, open-source media management tool designed to automate the process of finding, downloading, and organizing content from Usenet and torrent indexers
+- [Prowlarr](https://prowlarr.org): An advanced media management tool to automate the process of managing content from torrent indexers
-- [Radarr](https://radarr.org): A powerful movie manager that lets you organize, track, and automate downloads of films across multiple clients effortlessly
+- [Radarr](https://radarr.org): A powerful movie manager that lets you organize, track, and automate downloads of films effortlessly
-- [Sonarr](https://sonarr.tv): A PVR for Usenet and BitTorrent users.
+- [Sonarr](https://sonarr.tv): A PVR for torrent users.
 It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them
 - [Transmission](https://transmissionbt.com): A fast, easy and free torrent client for macOS, Windows and Linux

 ### Miscelaneous